AnthonyByansi/Spark-Kafka-Data-Pipeline/Spark-kafka-Data-pipeline/Kafka/README.md

    ```
 3. Run the Kafka producer using the following command: `scala Producer`
 The Kafka producer will start generating sample data and publishing it to the Kafka topic.

+## Customizing Data Generation

+By default, the generateData method in the Producer.scala file generates a placeholder sample data.
+Modify this method to generate data based on your specific use case.